RalphBacon/PIR-ATMega328P-Deep-Sleep/README.md

 One of the benefits of a simple project like this is that it can be configured in a number of ways: instead of it having to be **dark** to trigger the alarm it can be made to be **light** instead.
 And the sensitivity is adjustable, anyway.

 Don't want the beeper?
 Just use the LED and singel resistor then.
 You want the alarm to sound for more than 5 seconds?
-That a simple one-line code change!
+That's a simple one-line code change!
+And more changes are just as easy to implement, either in code or in hardware.

 You want to a different module to trigger the ATMega328P?
 Easily done.